isomerpages/nlb-biblioasia/_holding-area/The Origin Stories of Keramat Kusu.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%203/Authors/Nalina_Gopal.png" style="width: 100px; height: 100px;"/>
-	<b>Nalina Gopal</b> is an independent curator and researcher focused on South Asia and its diaspora.
-She is the founder of Antāti, a historical research and museum consultancy.</div>
+	<b>Dr William L. Gibson</b> is an author and researcher based in Southeast Asia since 2005.
+His research topic for the Lee Kong Chian Research Fellowship, awarded by the National Library Board in 2021, was an in-depth study of keramat in Singapore.
+His book Alfred Raquez and the French Experience of the Far East, 1898–1906 (2021) is published by Routledge as part of its Studies in the Modern History of Asia series.
+Gibson’s articles have appeared in Signal to Noise, PopMatters.com, The Mekong Review, Archipel, History and Anthropology, the Bulletin de l’École française d’Extrême-Orient and BiblioAsia, among others.</div>

 #### **NOTES**